-Many different types of products are being created in the present days, which include pen stands, house décor, Idols of god, lampshades, combs etc. In some cases places like Cuttack silver filigree is used along with horn crafting to crate ornaments.
+Many different types of products are being created in the present day, which includes pen stands, house décor, Idols of god, lampshades, combs etc. In some cases, places like Cuttack silver filigree are used along with horn crafting to create ornaments.
 Initially when horn crafts started booming in the late 1800’s combs were the major products that were created.
 These products were not looked at from an artistic point of view and were used as normal products.
-It was observed that horns of animals had a very unique property of having a lot of plasticity, which made it a very desirable.
+It was observed that the horns of animals had a very unique property of having a lot of plasticities, which made them very desirable.

-In today’s world horn crafts are looked at mainly from an artistic standpoint.
-Even in the present day horns are being used to create combs along with many other products which includes artifacts like decorative pieces, lampshades etc. but they are not in as high a demand as they once were.
+In today’s world, horn crafts are looked at mainly from an artistic standpoint.
+Even in the present day horns are being used to create combs along with many other products which include artefacts like decorative pieces, lampshades etc. but they are not in as high a demand as they once were.
 A lot of cheaper plastic variants are being sold in the market.

 Over the years although the products that are being created might have changed, the procedure in which these artifacts are being created has not.
 Tribes of Santhals, Oraons & Marijas mainly practice this art form.

 Not everyone can simply take up horn carving, without the proper kind of licensing owning horns is a punishable offence.
 One of the major problems these artisans are facing is the availability of horns.
-In many cases artisans have been arrested for the possession of these horns although they have the required documentation for the owning of these horns.
-In some cases they even end up spending a night or two in prison until all the documents are submitted.
+In many cases, artisans have been arrested for the possession of these horns although they have the required documentation for owning these horns.
+In some cases, they even end up spending a night or two in prison until all the documents are submitted.
 As the raw material gets harder and harder to obtain the art form also slowly keeps on depleting.